SanderBlom/PoolFrontend/README.md

 5. Run the installer by running "./install.sh"

-6. Add ssl certficiate and key to the ssl folder.
+6. Add ssl certficiate and key to the ssl folder (the install scrip will desribe this in more detials).

-7. Run "pm2 start server" to start the application.
+7. Run "pm2 start server.js" to start the application (this has to be run inside the application folder).